keyboard_arrow_up

 Polypropylene (PP)

-Polypropylene offers flexibility at low temperatures and strong chemical resistance.
-It is commonly used in banners and a variety of commercial products.
+Polypropylene offers flexibility at low temperatures, low moisture absorption, and strong chemical resistance.
+It is commonly used in packaging, banners, and a variety of commercial products.

 Polyurethane

-Polyurethane is a tough plastic with high abrasion resistance and flexibility, used to make bumpers, gears, gaskets, and roller covers.
+Polyurethane is a tough plastic with high abrasion resistance and flexibility, used to make bumpers, gears, gaskets, roller covers, and other wear-related components.

 Applications of Plastics